nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

 New brushes
     New brushes for the Paint and Lines tools: Acrylic, Pencil, and Fluff brushes.
+Exported filenames shown
+    When exporting a drawing (Open>Export) or a slideshow (Open>Slideshow> Export GIF), the name of the file is displayed and also placed in the copy/ paste clipboard.

 Voir CHANGES.txt pour la liste complète des changements.